reactioncommerce/reaction-docs/developer/tutorial/customization.md

 Do this if you are just changing the HTML of the template and not the behavior.
 This will save you from having to recreate a lot of the default behavior just because you want to massage the HTML a little.

-(see: https://github.com/aldeed/meteor-template-extension for more information)
+See the [Template Extensions Repo](https://github.com/aldeed/meteor-template-extension) for more information

 1. **Change the entry in the layout record to point to your template.**